CQC We and I Statements

 A risk assessment needs to identify and balance different perceptions of risk, including the adult, their carers and professionals; the adult’s right to make informed choices about taking risks should be safeguarded and encouraged.
 Decisions about risk, however, do need to balance any risk to the public and the needs and wishes of the adult.

-If the adult lacks capacity to make decisions, the risk assessment must take account of the views of family members or friends important to the adult and who have an interest in their welfare or, where appointed, their Attorney or Independent Mental Capacity Advocate (see Independent Advocacy and Independent Mental Capacity Advocates).
+If the adult lacks capacity to make decisions, the risk assessment must take account of the views of family members or friends important to the adult and who have an interest in their welfare or, where appointed, their attorney or Independent Mental Capacity Advocate (IMCA) (see Independent Advocacy and Independent Mental Capacity Advocate Service chapters).

 2. Roles and Responsibilities of Staff

-Staff undertaking risk assessments should be competent and able to evaluate and act upon a risk of danger, harm or abuse.
-Staff should therefore know how to reduce or remove risk.
+Staff undertaking risk assessments should be competent and able to evaluate and act upon a risk of danger, harm or abuse; they should, therefore, know how to reduce or remove risk.
 Ongoing risk management tasks include staff supervision.

 In high risk situations staff should be debriefed on the outcomes of the assessment, enabling them to gain insight into their work, their personal stress, their decisions and the appropriate plan of action.